 Medical care in Kazakhstan is limited and well below North American and Western European standards.
-The U.S. Embassy maintains a list of English-speaking physicians (PDF- 547 KB).
+The U.S. Mission in Kazakhstan maintains lists of dentists, hospitals and laboratories.
+For Almaty Consular District: click here and Nur-Sultan Consular District: click here.
 Basic medical supplies, including disposable needles, anesthetics, and antibiotics can be in short supply.
 Elderly travelers and those with pre-existing health problems may be at risk due to inadequate medical facilities.
 Most resident Americans travel to Western Europe for serious medical treatment.
 Such travel can be extremely expensive if undertaken under emergency conditions.
-For more information on medical concerns and medical evacuation companies, please visit Department of State website.
+For more information on medical concerns and medical evacuation companies, please visit the Department of State website.

 Embassy/Consulate General.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 The information in the list on professional credentials, areas of expertise and language ability are provided directly by the lawyers.
 You may receive additional information about the individuals by contacting the local bar association or the local licensing authorities.